flyteorg/flyte/README.md

 ## 💥 Introduction

 Flyte is a structured programming and distributed processing platform that enables highly concurrent, scalable and maintainable workflows for `Machine Learning` and `Data Processing`.
 It is a fabric that connects disparate computation backends using a type safe data dependency graph.
-It records all changes to a pipeline, making it possible to rewind time.
-It also stores a history of all executions and provides an intuitive UI, CLI and REST/gRPC API to interact with the computation.
+It records all changes to a pipeline, allowing time to be rolled back.
+Additionally, it stores the execution history and provides an intuitive UI, CLI, and REST/gRPC API to interact with the computation.

 Flyte is more than a workflow engine -- it uses a `workflow` as a core concept and a `task` (a single unit of execution) as a top level concept.
 Multiple tasks arranged in a data producer-consumer order create a workflow.